AtlantisPleb/ecfr/README.md

 ## Data Ingestion

-The application includes a powerful ingestion system for downloading and processing eCFR data.
+The application includes a system for downloading and processing eCFR data to power the chat interface.
 The ingestion script supports various flags to control the process:

 ### Basic Usage